Content

 But when it comes to L-citrulline supplements as a possible treatment option for ED, here’s our take:

-An amino acid produced by the body, L-citrulline may help to create more nitric oxide, which, in turn, helps promote healthy blood flow.
+An amino acid produced by the body, L-citrulline, may help create more nitric oxide, which, in turn, helps promote healthy blood flow.

 Increased blood flow is one part of the process of getting an erection.
 So many people may turn to L-citrulline supplements to increase blood flow and reduce ED.